 Many people think that in order to study a language, you have to learn from a tutor, sit in a classroom, or lock yourself in a room.
 Of course, that method is absolutely necessary.
-How about podcasts, not to mention apps?
+How about Best podcasts, not to mention apps?
 You can listen to many of them in your free time.
 It’s easy because all you do is listen, and it’s fun if you know what you’re doing.
-Podcasts for beginners are a great starting point to familiarize yourself with the Japanese language.
+Podcasts online for beginners are a great starting point to familiarize yourself with the Japanese language.

-This podcast is perfect for introductory lessons.
+This podcast is the best and perfect for introductory lessons.
 Each episode contains conversations in Japanese on topics that the learner is interested in, such as how to book at a restaurant or how to speak in the Osaka dialect.
 Also, since the host speaks English, you can get the context of the phrases used in the conversation.
 One of the hosts, Asuka, is a native English speaker, and the other Alex is from the UK, so you don't have to follow the conversation between the two native speakers.
 This is a great way to find out the most important phrases for first-time learners, especially those planning a trip or study to Japan.

-This podcast is perfect for anyone who wants bite-sized audio lessons on a variety of introductory subjects.
+This podcast is also the best and perfect for anyone who wants bite-sized audio lessons on a variety of introductory subjects.
 These episodes focus primarily on grammar and vocabulary.
 The website can be a little tricky to navigate, but the content is rich, and by supporting the team on their Patreon page, you can gain access to e-zines and other bonus materials.
 Hosts Clay and Yumi also create an e-zine for beginner and intermediate students called Makoto! also created.
 Each month, you will find a short story written in Japanese and an MP3 of the story read aloud at slow and normal speed.

 What makes NHK World attractive to beginners is the simple structure of the podcast audio lessons.
 It is calibrated, visually clear, and easy to listen to from anywhere.
 Each episode is done in English combined with Japanese words and phrases.
 How are they used in each situation?
 The episodes also include scenarios performed by native Japanese speakers.
 The podcast also includes an interactive element to check your understanding of Japanese.
 There are a total of 50 lessons, some of which relate to asking for things, ordering in a restaurant, and dealing with disasters.